Jeach/jeach-log4node/README.md

   %c log category
   %h hostname
   %m log data
-  %d date, formatted - default is ISO8601, format options are: ISO8601, ISO8601_WITH_TZ_OFFSET, ABSOLUTE, DATE, or any string compatible with the date-format library. e.g. %d{DATE}, %d{yyyy/MM/dd-hh.mm.ss}
+  %d date, formatted - default is ISO8601, format
   %% % - for when you want a literal % in your output
   %n newline
   %z process id (from process.pid)